Moving to Puerto Rico

 Moving to Puerto Rico from the U.S. (info on housing market, currency, language, etc.)

-If you have a question about your Puerto Rico move that’s not answered above, we’re happy to answer.
-Be sure to check out the comments section below with hundreds of comments posted by our readers (and answers by Derek).
+If you have a question about your Puerto Rico move that's not included above, we're happy to answer!
+Just leave a comment below, and be sure to check out the rest of the comments section with hundreds of questions from our readers with answers by our moving experts.